US kills top Iranian General Soleimani in Baghdad airstrike | DW | 03.01.2020

 Major escalation in regional conflict

-As the head of the Islamic Revolutionary Guard Corps' elite Quds force, Soleimani was one of Iran's most powerful men who was responsible for regional military policy in Iraq, Lebanon, Syria and Yemen.
+As the head of the Islamic Revolutionary Guard Corps' elite Quds force, Soleimani was one of Iran's most powerful men, and was responsible for regional military policy in Iraq, Lebanon, Syria and Yemen.
 Al-Muhandis was the head of Kaitab Hezbollah, a Shiite militia group that is part of the Iraq state-sanctioned PMF.

 DW's Chase Winter says that the killings of Soleimani and al-Muhandis represent a major escalation that brings the region one step closer to a war not isolated to Iraq, and that Iran will be forced to respond directly or indirectly.